Boston University visits Northern Kentucky after McNair’s 28-point game - WTOP News

 Highland Heights, Kentucky; Saturday, 1 p.m.
 EST

-BOTTOM LINE: Boston University plays Northern Kentucky after Michael McNair scored 28 points in Boston University’s 96-87 loss to the Penn State Nittany Lions.
+BOTTOM LINE: Boston University visits Northern Kentucky after Michael McNair scored 28 points in Boston University’s 96-87 loss to the Penn State Nittany Lions.

-The Norse have gone 4-0 in home games.
-Northern Kentucky scores 87.3 points and has outscored opponents by 11.3 points per game.
+The Norse are 4-0 in home games.
+Northern Kentucky has a 5-2 record in games decided by at least 10 points.

 The Terriers are 1-3 on the road.
-Boston University is 0-2 when it turns the ball over less than its opponents and averages 10.3 turnovers per game.
+Boston University averages 16.3 assists per game to lead the Patriot League, paced by Chance Gladden with 4.0.

-Northern Kentucky is shooting 49.8% from the field this season, 0.2 percentage points higher than the 49.6% Boston University allows to opponents.
-Boston University has shot at a 47.9% rate from the field this season, 4.2 percentage points above the 43.7% shooting opponents of Northern Kentucky have averaged.
+Northern Kentucky averages 87.3 points, 9.7 more per game than the 77.6 Boston University allows.
+Boston University averages 72.6 points per game, 3.4 fewer than the 76.0 Northern Kentucky allows to opponents.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.